t2ym/live-localizer/README.md

 </body>
 ```

-## Firebase Setup
+## Firebase Setup (Optional)

-Firebase project has to be set up for storing XLIFF.
+A dedicated Firebase project has to be set up for storing XLIFF files for the target application.

 ### Supported Authentication Methods